colmey/hyphae/docs/architecture.md

 ## Architectural Principles

-1. **Separate the agent loop from the LLM client.** The LLM client only knows how to send messages and get a response back.
-The loop is the only place that knows about tools, MCP, and iteration.
-This is the
+1. **Separate the agent loop from provider and transport ownership.** The LLM client only sends canonical requests and returns canonical responses.
+The loop consumes the neutral `ToolRuntime`; it does not own MCP connections or provider SDK state.
-   #1 thing that keeps the harness extendable.
-2. **MCP servers are long-lived.** Connect on startup via the FastAPI lifespan; do not spawn per-request.
-3. **One bridge between worlds.** `agent/loop.py` is the only module that touches both the LLM client and the MCP manager.
-Neither of those two knows the other exists.
+2. **MCP catalogs are process-owned; transport leases are turn-owned.** Startup discovers immutable catalogs without retaining connections.
+Accepted turns refresh due catalogs, and actual dispatch lazily opens task-owned connections that close with that turn.
+3. **One provider-neutral bridge between model and tools.** `agent/loop.py` coordinates `LLMClient` and `ToolRuntime`.
+Provider SDKs and MCP transports remain behind those contracts and do not know about each other.
 4. **The loop is an async generator** yielding typed events.
 Each HTTP surface is a thin renderer over the same generator (`api/turn.py`):
    `/chat` collects all events into one plain-text response, `/chat/stream`